 The licensing process for final disposal of spent nuclear fuel

-The Government will decide how the spent nuclear fuel is to be disposed of.
 The Swedish National Council for Nuclear Waste serves in an advisory capacity to the Government before and during the Government’s examination of application.

 Schematically, the process for licensing under the Environmental Code and the Nuclear Activities Act can be described as in the figure below.
 The figure is further described in in the Report 2011:2 Licensing under the Environmental Code and the Nuclear Activities Act of a final repository for spent nuclear fuel.